gregorylaporte/coveo.github.io/_posts/2014-12-21-facet-dependency.md

 {% endhighlight %}

-In order to achieve our goal, the trigger facet doesn't need additional information, but the dependant facet needs those two:
+In order to achieve our goal, the trigger facet doesn't need additional information, but the dependent facet needs those two:

-- The trigger facet id (defaults to field name if not provided)
+- The trigger facet id (defaults to field name if not provided).
-- The trigger facet value
+- The trigger facet value.

-In order to remain consistent with the framework, I decided to add those 2 options as data attributes on the dependant facets.
+In order to remain consistent with the framework, I decided to add those 2 options as data attributes on the dependent facets.
 I choosed to call those attributes `data-depends-on-id` and `data-depends-on-value`.

-Let's add this to our markup.
+Let's add this to our facets.

 {% highlight html %}